6-minute read•July 9th, 2018

 How much zinc is too much?

-To avoid these adverse health effects, a tolerable upper intake limit (UL) of 25 mg zinc per day has been established.
+A tolerable upper intake limit (UL) of 25 mg zinc per day has been established.

 The three things to remember about zinc are: